Where Does Septic Tank Waste Go? (Solved)

 Inspections and pumping should be performed on a regular basis.
 However, if you’re not afraid of getting your hands dirty, you may verify the sludge level yourself with a gadget known as The Sludge Judge.
 It ranges in price from $100 to $125 and is commonly accessible on the internet.
 Once you’ve verified that your tank is one-third full with sludge, you should contact a professional to come out and pump it out completely.

-See also: How Often Should You Clean Out Septic Tank?
+See also: How Often Do You Clean Out A Septic Tank?
 (Perfect answer)

 Install an effluent filter in your septic system